arif9011/A-Medium-Sized-International-Retail-Company-Data-Analysis/README.md

 #### Navigation Bar

 Click on Insert - Buttons - Blank to insert a blank button to allow you to edit the visual using the format visual options in the visualisation pane.
 Under 'Style' you can add an icon and a fill, which changes the colour of the navigation button if you hover over it (state: on hover).
-To ensure the button actions as a navigation button click on the action dropdown and change type to page navigation, using the destination dropdown to choose the relevant page.
+To ensure the button actions as a navigation button click on the action dropdown and change type to page navigation, using the destination dropdown to choose the relevant page.Finally I have made a group the buttons together, and copy them across to the other pages.

 In order from top to buttom, the buttons relate to the following pages: